Leveraging Queue Length and Attention Mechanisms for Enhanced Traffic Signal Control Optimization: Conclusion

 \section{Conclusion}

-In this paper, we propose an effective state representation as queue length.
-Based on queue length, we developed an optimization based TSC method: Max-QueueLength(M-QL) and an RL template: QL-XLight.
-In addition, we propose a novel RL model AttentionLight that uses self-attention to learn the phase correlation without requiring human knowledge of phase relationships like FRAP.
-Our proposed methods have demonstrated superior performance than the previous state-of-the-art method, and QL-GAT and AttentionLight achieves state-of-the-art performance.
-The importance of traditional methods is also addressed by M-QL.
-The comparison of QL-DQN with FRAP and CoLight demonstrates that state representation is as essential as a neural network structure.
-In a word, we should pay more attention to the state design apart from the neural network design.
+In this paper, we propose the use of queue length as an efficient state representation for TSC and present two novel methods: Max Queue-Length (M-QL) and AttentionLight.
+M-QL is an optimization-based method that is built on queue length, and AttentionLight uses self-attention to learn the phase correlation without requiring human knowledge.
+Our proposed methods outperform previous state-of-the-art methods, with AttentionLight achieving the best performance.
+Furthermore, our experiments highlight the importance of state representation in addition to neural network design for RL.

-However, only queue length as the state representation is not enough for the complex traffic conditions, and more information about the traffic conditions should be added to the state representation.
-In future research, we will try to add more information about the traffic conditions to the RL agent observations.
-In addition, a more complex reward and novel network structure are also taken into consideration to improve the performance of TSC.
+However, we acknowledge that queue length alone may not be sufficient for complex traffic conditions, and additional information should be incorporated into the state representation.
+In future research, we aim to explore the inclusion of more information about the traffic conditions in the RL agent observations.
+Additionally, we aim to investigate the use of more complex reward functions and network structures to further improve the performance of TSC.